Palmetto Innovation Center

 Explanation

 It is better to have the HTML, CSS, and JavaScript in their own files.
-This keeps them organized and the CSS and JavaScript code can be shared on other web pages without writing the code again.
+This keeps them organized and keeps the CSS and JavaScript code modular, allowing them to be reused on other web pages without needing to duplicate the code.

-It is an industry standard to use the file names "main.css" and "main.js" in the directories "css" and "js".
+It is an industry standard to use the file names main.css and main.js in the directories css and js, respectively.

 HTML Markup in the index.html File